Skip to content

 Are All Brown Spots on Tomatoes Late Blight?

-No, not every brown or gray spot necessarily indicates a late blight infection.
+No, not every brown or gray spot necessarily indicates late blight.
 Especially in unripe tomatoes, less harmful discolorations occasionally occur:

 • Blossom end rot appears as a dark spot on the blossom end and is caused by calcium deficiency, not fungal infection.
-A suitable tomato fertilizer can remedy this.
+A suitable tomato fertilizer can help here.

 • Sunburn leaves light, later brownish spots on the sun-exposed side of the fruit and on the leaves.
-This often affects plants that previously grew in a greenhouse and are suddenly exposed to much more direct sunlight.
-Those who transplant young plants from the greenhouse should harden them off against the outdoor climate first.
+This often affects plants that were previously grown in a greenhouse and are suddenly exposed to much more direct sunlight.
+If you plant young plants from the greenhouse, they should be hardened off against the outdoor climate first.

 In contrast, late blight spots are usually deep brown, hardened, and spread rapidly.
 The foliage also shows discoloration and drying at the same time.